Causes of Sleep Apnea – Las Vegas, NV

 - Misaligned jaw, damaged jaw joints, or irregular size or shape of jaw structures

-- High blood pressure, diabetes, and stroke are all linked to sleep apnea, but it’s hard to pinpoint which is cause and which effect
+- High blood pressure, diabetes, and stroke are all linked to sleep apnea, but it’s hard to pinpoint which is the cause or the effect

 - Asthma and chronic congestion, sinus infection, and allergies